Pece17/LinuxServerManagement/README.md

 Visual Studio Code is now installed on ```bustergraafinen```

-# 20. Changing SSH Server Port on ```ubuntuminion``` (Work in progress)
+# 20. Changing SSH Server Port with Salt on ```ubuntuminion``` (Work in progress)

-Navigate to address http://terokarvinen.com/2018/pkg-file-service-control-daemons-with-salt-change-ssh-server-port to view the instructions for changing SSH server port on ```ubuntuminion```
+Navigate to address http://terokarvinen.com/2018/pkg-file-service-control-daemons-with-salt-change-ssh-server-port to view the instructions for changing SSH server port with Salt on ```ubuntuminion```

 Open the terminal in ```bustergraafinen``` and establish an SSH connection to ```ubuntumaster```